jncox/advancedsolutionsbootcamp/calm_escript_blueprint/calm_escript_blueprint.rst

 * In addition to being able to use Bash and Powershell scripts, Nutanix Calm can use EScript, which is a sandboxed Python interpreter, to provide application lifecycle management.
 * EScript tasks are run directly within the Calm engine, rather than being executed on the remote machine.
 * Shell, Powershell, and EScript tasks can all be utilized to set a variable based on script output.
 That variable can then be used in other portions of the blueprint.
+* The Task Library allows for publishing of commonly used tasks into a central repository, giving the ability to share these scripts across Projects and Blueprints.